HeapSpace/website/content/manifest/body.en.md

 {{% flex-column-2 %}}
 ### Joining forces.

 Heapspace has no value, unless we join our forces with other communities that aim to make a change in the society.
+This is why our projects aim at one thing: development of the regional tech scene.
 Alone we walk, together we run!
 {{% /flex-column-2 %}}
 {{< /flex >}}